niall3rs/kivaStats/README.md

 kivaStats
 =========

-Data visualisation of Kiva loans.
-Completed as a practical during MSc at St Andrews
+Data visualisation of Kiva Microfunds.
+Completed as a team project during MSc at St Andrews